Not-A-Builder/SMP-Methodology/Workflow.md

 # 10-11-18

-### 1. Start with the references for each documentation.
+### :warning:   1.
+Start with the references for each documentation.

 Find out the actual papers behind each documentation.
 Find the article writers and researchers for each of the models (the core libraries - scikit-learn, keras, fbprophet).